LaKing/fedora-workstation/README.md

 curl https://raw.githubusercontent.com/LaKing/fedora-workstation/master/install-workstation.sh | bash -
 ```

-### answer questions with yes or no - or leave the default value
+## Answer questions with yes or no - or leave the default value
 ```
 The rpmfusion repo contains most of the packages that are needed on a proper workstation, to use proprietary software such as mp3 codecs.
 Recommended on a workstation. add rpmfusion?
 [Y/n] yes